seanmcraig/seanmcraig.github.io/resources.md

 #### R Packages
 I have several R packages in casual development.
 See the package README files for installation instructions.
+* <a href="https://github.com/seanmcraig/autoR">autoR</a>: Collection of functions for speeding up common data analysis tasks.

-* <a href="https://github.com/seanmcraig/scfunctions">scfunctions</a>: An package collecting my useful and/or amusing R functions.
+* <a href="https://github.com/seanmcraig/scfunctions">scfunctions</a>: Collection of esoteric and/or amusing R functions.
-* <a href="https://github.com/seanmcraig/stata2r">stata2R</a>: An R package that translates some Stata code into functional R code.
+* <a href="https://github.com/seanmcraig/stata2r">stata2R</a>: Translates some Stata code into functional R code.
 Potentially useful as a learning tool.
+(Highly experimental)

 #### Linux Resources